Yes, we are open from 9am–5pm and feed the birds every day.

 We have seldom had a day without good sightings of the birds, even if they are slow to start feeding.

 You can get hot drinks in the visitor centre but aside from that visitors are asked to bring their own food and drink or visit Doune which is only 5 minutes away.

 If you wish to bring a picnic, there are tables outside the visitor centre.

 We would ask all visitors to please help us be green by taking away their rubbish with them.

-If we know in advance, it is usually possible to offer a lift to the hide for those who find the walk difficult.
+If you let us know in advance, it is usually possible to offer a lift to the hide for those who find the walk difficult